michalkmet/xp-orange-persistent-bugger/NOTES.md

 - ✅ DONE UAT1.1: When I pass 4, then I should see 0
 - ✅ DONE UAT1.2: When I pass 9, then I should see 0
 - ✅ DONE UAT1.3: When I pass 10, then I should see 1
-- ⚠ TODO UAT1.4: When I pass 19, then I should see 1
+- ✅ DONE UAT1.4: When I pass 19, then I should see 1
-- ⚠ TODO UAT1.5: When I pass 20, then I should see 1
+- ✅ DONE UAT1.5: When I pass 20, then I should see 1
-- ⚠ TODO UAT1.6: When I pass 25, then I should see 2
+- ✅ DONE UAT1.6: When I pass 25, then I should see 2
 - ⚠ TODO UAT1.7: When I pass 27, then I should see 2
 - ⚠ TODO UAT1.8: When I pass 38, then I should see 2